mlcommons/ck/ck2/README.md

-That is why we have decided to design CM as a simple and collaborative playground with minimal dependencies to let researchers and practitioners convert their artifacts, knowledge and experience (code, data, models, scripts, config files, experiments, reference results) into a reusable object with a simple Python API, unified CLI, common automation recipes, and extensible YAML/JSON meta descriptions similar to LEGO bricks.
+That is why we have decided to design CM as a simple and collaborative playground with minimal dependencies to let researchers and practitioners convert their artifacts, knowledge and experience (code, data, models, scripts, config files, experiments, reference results) into a reusable object with an automatically generated UID, simple Python API, unified CLI, common automation recipes, and extensible YAML/JSON meta descriptions similar to LEGO bricks.

-Such unified bricks can be shared with the community to make it easier to assemble very complex computational systems, connect them with existing DevOps and MLOps tools, continuously extend and optimize all components without breaking backwards compatibility.
+Such unified bricks can be shared with the community inside existing Git repositories, tar/zip files and containers to make it easier to assemble very complex computational systems,
+connect them with existing DevOps and MLOps tools, and continuously improve, extend and optimize all components without breaking backwards compatibility.

+Note that our CM objects make ad-hoc artifacts compatible with [FAIR principles](https://en.wikipedia.org/wiki/FAIR_data), i.e. findable, accessible, interoperable and reusable.

 One of our long-term goal is to use CM to enable modular AI and automatically synthesize Pareto-efficient ML and AI Systems for any platform from cloud to edge based on user requirements and constraints as described in [this article](https://arxiv.org/abs/2011.01149).